marten-seemann/base-drafts/draft-ietf-quic-transport.md

 use the server to send more data toward the victim than it would be able to send on its own.

 Several methods are used in QUIC to mitigate this attack.
-Firstly, the initial handshake packet is padded to at least 1200 octets.
+Firstly, the Client Initial packet is padded to at least 1200 octets.
 This allows a server to send a similar amount of data without risking causing an amplification attack toward an unproven remote address.